 Save the Children envisions a welcoming, gender-equal environment in educational institutions around the country.
 To make this vision a reality, the organisation has entered into a 4 years MoU with Rajasthan Council of School Education (RCScE).
 The partnership focuses on enhancing learning outcomes and easing the transition from elementary to secondary school by creating enabling, gendersensitive classrooms.
-Using a 'hub-and-spoke' model, run Kasturba Gandhi Balika and implement strategies for the holistic education and development of girls, delivering education, lifeskills training, teacher training, career counselling will be replicated in 196 elementary and secondary schools across the state closely with the governmentand 49 KGBVs across seven districts of Rajasthan.
+Using a 'hub-and-spoke' model, Save the Children worked closely with the governmentrun Kasturba Gandhi Balika and implement strategies for the holistic education and development of girls, delivering education, lifeskills training, teacher training, career counselling will be replicated in 196 elementary and secondary schools across the state and 49 KGBVs across seven districts of Rajasthan.